Scottish-Tech-Army/soundscape-backend/docs/operations.md

 # Operations processes

-## Dashboard
+## iOS dashboard

-The deployment process creates a dashboard, named after the resource group as `rg-pNN`.
+The iOS deployment process creates a dashboard, named after the resource group as `rg-pNN`.
 You can view this in the portal.
 It displays graphs of the following.

 - Tile server requests reaching the deployment, with counts of success and errors.
 (Some errors are expected, notably 404s for random requests against the domain.)